Astronomy 115: Homework Assignment #1

 for simply providing answers without showing work.
 If you are having

-trouble with a problem, read it again carefully--it often helps to read it
+trouble with a problem, read it again carefully (it may even help to read it aloud.)

 Do not return this page with your homework.